Last updated: 2026-04-11

 Getting Started: Quick Integration

-Prompt: > I have an existing web application and I want to add ViewCraft image processing.
-My ViewCraft subdomain is YOUR_SUBDOMAIN.
+Prompt: > I have an existing web application and I want to add VIUCraft image processing.
+My VIUCraft subdomain is YOUR_SUBDOMAIN.
 Show me how to: 1) Install the viucraft npm package, 2) Initialize the client with my API key from process.env.VIUCRAFT_API_KEY, 3) Upload an image file, 4) Generate a processed URL that resizes to 1200px wide, sharpens slightly, and outputs as WebP.
 Include error handling for upload failures and rate limits.

 What this does: Provides a complete integration walkthrough covering SDK installation, initialization, image upload, and URL generation with proper error handling.